-In recognition of the portion of the time the Named Executive Officers spend providing services to the Partnership, the Named Executive Officers are entitled to receive grants of equity-based awards under the Midstream LTIP.
-In November 2014, each of the Named Executive Officers was granted phantom units under the Midstream LTIP in connection with the Partnership's initial public offering.
-In April 2016, each of the Named Executive Officers was granted phantom units under the Midstream LTIP as compensation for their additional services provided to the Partnership.
+The Named Executive Officers also spend a portion of their time providing services to Antero Midstream and thus are entitled to receive grants of equity-based awards under the Midstream LTIP.
+In November 2014, each of the Named Executive Officers was granted phantom units under the Midstream LTIP in connection with the initial public offering of Antero Midstream.
 Twenty-five percent of the phantom units granted to each of the Named Executive Officers will become vested on each of the first four anniversaries of the grant date so long as the applicable Named Executive Officer remains continuously employed by us from the grant date through the applicable vesting date.
 For a further discussion of the vesting terms and other restrictions applicable to the phantom units, see the discussion under the heading "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table-Phantom Unit Awards" below.
+No phantom unit awards were granted to any of the Named Executive Officers in 2015 and as of December 31, 2015, twenty-five percent of the phantom unit awards previously granted pursuant to the Midstream LTIP had vested.